Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 Here are some of the most common teak oil uses:

 - Bathroom Furniture: Most people use it to treat their teak shower and bath benches, chairs, shower mats, and even shower floors.
-These pieces of indoor furniture need frequent maintenance, so you need to apply it regularly to prevent them from deteriorating.
+These pieces of indoor furniture need frequent maintenance, so you need to apply them regularly to prevent them from deteriorating.

 - Outdoor Furniture: Because your outdoor furniture is exposed to the elements, teak oil can be your first line of defense.
 It makes outdoor furniture resistant to mold and water.
 You can use it on your lounge chairs, tables, and other outdoor furniture.
 You can mix it with little elbow grease to keep the vibrant color of teak furniture that you love.